Chapter in this post:

 Streaming offers are arguably the best thing that has happened to movie and series fans after hard drive receivers in recent years and decades.
 To be honest, I myself no longer have "normal television" and only use Amazon Prime Video to watch films - and I enjoy the time without the TV gossip from private broadcasters. ;-)

 But back to the topic: After the excitement about illegal streaming platforms was great and solutions had to be found, Netflix, Amazon Video and the like came onto the market.
 But simple streaming is not enough for many users.
 If possible, it should also be possible to save the films for offline use.
-Now that this has also been realized, Amazon is now going one step further with its streaming offer: Films, series and similar content can now be stored on a memory card.
+Now that this has also been realized, Amazon is now going one step further with its streaming offer: Films, series and similar content can now be stored on a memory card be filed.

 Admittedly, Apple devices have no expandable memory and are therefore largely excluded from the new option.
 But if you have a second device with the other major operating system in addition to iOS, you can use it for films and series.
 This effectively relieves the internal memory.
 This ability to store multimedia content was previously a privilege only granted to users of Amazon's own tablets.